langjam/jam0002/deerlang/README.md

 FAQ

 Q: Why is it called <sub>deerlang</sub>?
-A: Because dir is a reserved word in python.
+A: Because dir is a built-in function in python.
 Subscript because it is small.

 Q: How does this involve patterns?
 A: Selectors are a form of pattern matching.
 Additionally, well-behaved programs in <sub>deerlang</sub> tend to display patterns in their execution.